Quantitative Aptitude

 If starting hour is at 12’O clock, then take H = 0

-Visit My Youtube Channel: Clock on Below Logo
+Visit My Youtube Channel: Click on the Logo

 Leave a Comment